Police arrest suspect in South Carolina mall shooting

 COLUMBIA, S.C.
-(AP) — Police have arrested a 22-year-old male in connection with a shooting at a busy shopping mall in South Carolina’s capital on Saturday that left 14 people injured.
+(AP) — Police have arrested a suspect in connection with a shooting at a busy shopping mall in South Carolina’s capital on Saturday that left 14 people injured.

-The 73-year-old victim is the only person who continues to receive medical treatment, according to police.
-All the other victims have been treated and released or will be released shortly, the news release said.
-No fatalities were reported.
+Police said the 73-year-old victim continues to receive medical treatment, but the other victims have been released from local hospitals or will be released shortly.

 People are also reading…